Kelsey Cottrell: World Championships

 Cottrell won three medals at the 2008 World Outdoor Bowls Championship in Christchurch, New Zealand.
 Four years later she won the gold medal in the pairs competition with Rebecca Quail and a team gold at the 2012 World Outdoor Bowls Championship.

 In 2016, Cottrell was part of the fours team with Natasha Scott, Rebecca Van Asch and Carla Krizanic who won the gold medal at the 2016 World Outdoor Bowls Championship in Christchurch, in addition to a team gold.

-In 2020 she was selected for the 2020 World Outdoor Bowls Championship in Australia.
+In 2020, she was selected for the 2020 World Outdoor Bowls Championship in Australia but the event was cancelled due to the COVID-19 pandemic.
+In 2023, she was selected as part of the team to represent Australia at the 2023 World Outdoor Bowls Championship.
+She participated in the women's triples and the women's fours events.
+In the fours, her team won the silver medal after losing to England in the final.
+One week later in the triples (partnering Lynsey Clarke and Dawn Hayman), the team won the group undefeated and reached the final against New Zealand, going on to win the gold medal.